CSAW GRANTS FOR

 Please review the following before applying:

-Eligibility for a CSAW Microgrant for US Circus Artists of Color is limited to people of color who are citizens, resident aliens, or permanent residents of the United States looking to further their education in circus or fund their circus related projects.
-All applicants must be 14 years or older to apply for and receive a Microgrant.
+To be eligible to apply for a CSAW Microgrant for U.S. Circus Artists of Color you must identify as a person of color who is a citizen, resident alien, or permanent resident of the United States looking to fund their circus related projects, education, or needs.

 For this Microgrant program, CSAW will be following a broad definition of Circus Artists of Color which encompasses all who identify in part or in whole as non-white persons.